Ziyadhs/Read-Notes/README.md

 # About me

-Hi my name is Ziayd Saleh, I am studying software engineering in Luminous Technical University College, I use windows 10 soon I will update too windows 11.
+Hi my name is Ziyad Saleh, I am studying software engineering in Luminous Technical University College, I use windows 10 soon I will update too windows 11.
 I am intrested in web and game development and i want to work hard to expand my knowledge about web and game development to achieve my goals and make my dream become true.

 here is my github link: 💙
 [my account](https://github.com/Ziyadhs?tab=repositories)